-Cell Coverage Mapping, LLC (CCM) is a Massachusetts based company which has developed a web-based platform that allows people to identify areas of poor or no wireless service directly onto a blank map.
-CCM advertises the www.cellcoveragemapping.com platform through several web-based and print media channels.
+Cell Coverage Mapping, LLC (CCM) is a New England based company which has developed a web-based platform that allows people to identify areas of poor or no wireless and broadband service directly onto a map.
+CCM advertises the platform through several web-based and print media channels.

-We have found that when a city or town helps publicize the CCM platform through its existing communication channels with the community that the number of submissions through the website increases sharply.
+When a city or town helps to promote the CCM platform through its existing communication channels with the community that the number of submissions through the website increases sharply.
 CCM will share the data with the municipality at the end of the survey period.
 The data will paint a clear picture on where people in the community want wireless service.
 As remote learning and remote workplace situations increase, robust access to the internet and communication networks has become a primary concern of municipalities and communities.
 The CCM data makes a compelling case for where service is needed.

-We can run the survey at any time.
-Three to four weeks is typically a productive time frame to run it.
-The process of identifying a point on a map and submitting the dead takes 1-3 minutes.
+We can run the survey at any time!
+A typical timeframe is four weeks.
+The process of identifying a point on a map and submitting the dead takes one minute.
 The www.cellcoveragemapping.com platform is always open and people can submit as many dead zones as they wish.

 Internal use is meant to allow the Town to use and share the data with the community or other businesses in town.

-The “survey” is located at www.cellcoveragemapping.com - after a respondent voluntarily pins a dot on the map to identify the dead zone, they are presented with three questions with associated drop down responses: what type of service issue (no data, dropped call, no service), who is your service provider/carrier (drop down provides service providers here -such as Verizon, AT&T, T-Mobile, Spectrum etc.) and what type of phone do you have (Android, iPhone etc.).
+The “survey” is located at www.cellcoveragemapping.com - after a respondent voluntarily pins a dot on the map to identify the dead zone, they are presented with three questions with associated drop-down responses: what type of service issue, who is your service provider/carrier and what type of cell phone do you have.

 Dead zones are areas where wireless service is unavailable.